pivot-access-ltd/bma-offline-docs/src/how-to-enable-dhcp-5132.md

     start_ip=$IP_DYNAMIC_RANGE_LOW end_ip=$IP_DYNAMIC_RANGE_HIGH \
     comment='This is a reserved dynamic range'
 ```
+<a href="#heading--How-to-create-a-range-of-IP-addresses-not-used-by-MAAS"><h3 id="heading--How-to-create-a-range-of-IP-addresses-not-used-by-MAAS">How to create a range of IP addresses not used by MAAS</h3></a>

 To create a range of IP addresses that will not be used by MAAS: